Building a Serverless Wedding Photo Gallery using AWS Lambda, S3 and DynamoDB

 Upon successful photo upload, the resulting s3:ObjectCreated

-event triggers a Lambda whose responsibility is to move the photo to the persistent S3 bucket, and generate resized web and thumbnail variants in WebP (using Node.js Sharp).
+event triggers a Lambda function responsible for moving the photo to the persistent S3 bucket and generating resized web and thumbnail variants in WebP (using Node.js Sharp).

-At the end of this process a record with the photo’s metadata is stored in the DynamoDB table, for inclusion into the gallery response.
+At the end of this process, a record with the photo’s metadata is stored in the DynamoDB table for inclusion in the gallery response.

-The initial upload S3 bucket uses a lifecycle rule to clean up any failed photo uploads after 7 days.
+The initial upload S3 bucket uses a lifecycle rule to clean up any failed photo uploads after seven days.

 Local Development

 As stated above, one of my goals was to have local feature parity for development purposes.
-Thanks to a combination of Serverless Offline, Serverless DynamoDB Local and Serverless S3 Local I was able to achieve just that 🎉.
-I was pleasantly surprised at how easy it was to be able to replicate both pre-signing S3 POST requests and handling S3 event triggers thanks to s3rver.
-In doing this I was able to have greater confidence in my implementation before deploying it to AWS.
+Thanks to a combination of Serverless Offline, Serverless DynamoDB Local, and Serverless S3 Local, I was able to achieve just that 🎉.
+I was pleasantly surprised at how easy it was to replicate both pre-signing S3 POST requests and handling S3 event triggers thanks to s3rver.
+Doing this allowed me to have greater confidence in my implementation before deploying it to AWS.

 The Client

-The client is developed as a Single-page application (SPA) using React and Create React App.
-I used this project as a good opportunity to explore using Tailwind CSS for presentational concerns.
-The client is built statically within the build pipeline, distributed via S3 and fronted by CloudFront.
-To ensure only authorised users have access to the gallery, a CloudFront function is employed to ensure that shared HTTP Basic Authentication credentials are supplied.
-As the same CloudFront distribution is used to front the Client, API and S3 buckets, we can be certain that all requests are protected by these security measures.
+The client is developed as a Single-Page Application (SPA) using React and Create React App.
+I used this project as an opportunity to explore Tailwind CSS for presentational concerns.
+The client is built statically within the build pipeline, distributed via S3, and fronted by CloudFront.
+To ensure only authorised users have access to the gallery, a CloudFront function enforces that shared HTTP Basic Authentication credentials are supplied.
+As the same CloudFront distribution is used to front the client, API, and S3 buckets, we can be certain that all requests are protected by these security measures.

 Photo Lazy Loading and Lightbox

 The gallery is presented as an infinite scrollable list, which progressively (lazily) requests the next available batch of photos.
-When a photo is clicked on, a full-screen lightbox variant is presented to the user, providing the ability to visually swipe back and forth (on mobile devices) between photos.
+When a photo is clicked on, a full-screen lightbox variant is displayed, providing the ability to visually swipe back and forth (on mobile devices) between photos.
 Effectively handling touch events, with graceful desktop mouse click fallback, was an interesting challenge using React Hooks.

 Conclusion

-Finally, since getting the chance to now see how this gallery has been used in practise, I feel the addition of handling video media would be a great future improvement.
-Using AWS Elemental MediaConvert as a possible means to handle processing uploaded video media could provide similar elastic compute that Node.js Sharp hosted on Lambda does for photos.
+Finally, after seeing how this gallery has been used in practice, I feel the addition of handling video media would be a great future improvement.
+Using AWS Elemental MediaConvert as a possible means to process uploaded video media could provide similar elastic compute functionality that Node.js Sharp, hosted on Lambda, does for photos.